inaccel/TractSeg/Readme.md

 ```
 > NOTE: With docker the option `--plot3D` of the command `plot_tractometry_results` might not work.

+## FPGA Integration
+The FPGA integration project has received funding from the European Union Horizon 2020 Research and Innovation program under grant agreement No. 871643 MORPHEMIC https://www.morphemic.cloud/.

 ## Copyright
 Copyright © German Cancer Research Center (DKFZ), Division of Medical Image Computing (MIC).
 Please make sure that your usage of this code is in compliance with the [code license](LICENSE).